Iraq's new Prime Minister Haider al-Abadi vowed to govern for all Iraqis during his swearing in

 Iraqi government: Key appointments

-Vice-Presidents: Nouri Maliki, Shia former prime minister, and two of his powerful political rivals - Iyad Allawi, a Shia former PM, and Usama al-Nujaifi, the Sunni former
+- Vice-Presidents: Nouri Maliki, Shia former prime minister, and two of his powerful political rivals - Iyad Allawi, a Shia former PM, and Usama al-Nujaifi, the Sunni former speaker of parliament

 Many Sunnis were alienated by the outgoing Shia-dominated government of Nouri Maliki and rebelled against it.